Operation Crevice: The arrests

-Mohammad Momin Khawaja, in life imprisonment in Canada, was the eighth man charged with being involved in the plot.
+Mohammad Momin Khawaja, serving a life sentence in Canada, was the eighth man charged with being involved in the plot.
 A ninth man, Mohammed Junaid Babar, was the prosecution's star witness.
 An alleged leader of this group was a man named Mohammed Quayyum Khan who was an alleged associate of both Abu Hamza and Omar Bakri.

 Mohammed Quayyum Khan (or "Q" as he was called by the group and the courts) was apparently still at large after the police, inexplicably, failed to arrest him.

 The court case was based mainly on the evidence of so-called supergrass (informant) Mohammed Junaid Babar, who was found guilty of terrorist offences in the United States.
 The counsel for the defence called this witness "a liar, nothing more than a conceited fantasist."

 The trial

 The BBC reported that potential targets included the Bluewater shopping centre in Greenhithe, Kent, the Ministry of Sound nightclub in London and London synagogues.